sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Pass/Fail Criteria
  * Verify Ping works to DPU  mid plane ip listed in the ansible inventory file for the testbed.
- * Verify show reboot cause history <dpu> to check the cause as cattrip.
+ * Verify the command on Swithc: show reboot cause history <dpu> to check the cause as cattrip.

 ## Objectives of API Test Cases